Anti-Corruption

 Collective Action & Partnerships

 Through partnerships, private and public actors can combine their resources, skills and expertise to enhance results and impact.
 With collective action multiple companies join forces to engage in identifying, developing and implementing innovative solutions to systematic challenges.
-Read more about Collective Action.
+Visit our website on Anti-Corruption Collective Action

 Collective Action Activities